-They enjoyed a fairly strong start to their debut season when David Coulthard finished 4th in Australia.
-A year later, Coulthard bagged a maiden podium in 2006 at the Monaco Grand Prix.
-A few more intermittent podiums followed until 2009 when the team bagged their first win, courtesy of Sebastian Vettel.
+They enjoyed a fairly strong start to their debut season when David Coulthard finished fourth in Australia.
+A year later, he bagged a maiden podium at the 2006 Monaco Grand Prix.
+A few more intermittent podiums followed until 2009, when the team bagged their first win, courtesy of Sebastian Vettel.

-That year, Red Bull amassed six wins and finished 2nd in the Championship.
-Then came the magnum opus, four Drivers’ and Constructors’ titles on the trot, all thanks to Sebastian Vettel.
+That year, the team amassed six wins and finished second in the Championship.
+Then came the magnum opus, four Drivers' and Constructors' titles on the trot, all thanks to Sebastian Vettel.

-As of September 2020, Red Bull has 64 race wins, 182 podiums, and 4 Drivers’ and Constructors’ Championships in F1.
+As of September 2020, the team had 64 race wins, 182 podiums, and four Drivers' and Constructors' Championships in F1.
 The team has entered 304 races and amassed over a massive tally of 5043.5 points.

-Part of what makes Red Bull such a unique F1 entity is through its connection to Scuderia AlphaTauri.
-AlphaTauri, formerly known as Toro Rosso, is the Austrian outfit’s Italian sister team.
+Part of what makes Red Bull such a unique F1 entity is their connection to Scuderia AlphaTauri.
+AlphaTauri, formerly known as Toro Rosso, is the Austrian outfit's Italian sister team.

 Red Bull Racing doesn't necessarily 'own' AlphaTauri.
 Technically, both teams are owned by the famed drinks company - Red Bull GmbH.
 The Austrian company's founder - Dietrich Mateschitz, purchased Red Bull (formerly known as Jaguar), followed by Toro Rosso (formerly known as Minardi), as part of a collaboration with former F1 driver Gerhard Berger.